 - A discussion of “true morels” vs. “false morels” and “look alikes”

 - When you hear “There’s rocket fuel in them thar mushrooms!”

 - Where can I get my mushroom finds identified?

 - Harvesting and collecting methods for wild mushrooms

 - Where to go and what to learn next as a mushroom hunter

 - Great resources (books and groups)

-Disclaimer: The information I include here is based on my own experience foraging for mushrooms and other wild foods, independent research, and almost a decade being an active member in the Southern Idaho Mycological Association.
+Disclaimer: The information I include here is based on my own experience foraging for mushrooms and other wild foods, independent research, and almost a decade being an active member and sometimes Officer in the Southern Idaho Mycological Association.
 I make every effort to make sure the information I provide here and link to is correct, but I strongly advise against using information from ANY one site or source to attempt to identify and use wild foods.
 If you collect, forage, or eat mushrooms and other edibles you find, you are doing so at your own risk.
 Please see my Disclaimer page for more information.